List of Lucchese crime family mobsters: John Perna

 John G. Perna (born May 26, 1977) is a soldier and son of Ralph V. Perna.
 His brothers Joseph and Ralph M. are members of the New Jersey faction.
 On April 13, 2006, Perna was released from prison.
 In November 2007, John and his brother Joseph were made into the Lucchese family.
 On December 18, 2007, Perna along with his father Ralph V., his brothers Joseph and Ralph M., and other members and associates of the New Jersey faction were arrested on gambling, money laundering and racketeering charges.
 On May 14, 2010, Perna was indicted along with thirty three other members and associates of the New Jersey faction on the 2007 charges of gambling, money laundering and racketeering.
 In January 2016, John along with his brother Joseph each received 10 year sentences, while his father Ralph V. received an eight-year state prison sentence for pleading guilty to running a multibillion-dollar gambling enterprise, and his brother Ralph M. had charges still pending.
 He was released from prison on July 15, 2019.

 On June 30, 2020, Perna was indicted on assault charges along with Thomas Manzo, who is the ex-husband of a 'Real Housewives of New Jersey' Star.
 On December 16, 2020, John Perna pled guilty to planning and carrying out an aggravated assault against the current husband of one of the former stars of the Bravo television show “The Real Housewives of New Jersey”.
 Perna carried out the assault on July 18, 2015, armed with a "slapjack".
 In exchange for committing the assault, Perna received a large discount for his wedding reception, which was held at Thomas Manzo's Brownstone Restaurant in Paterson, New Jersey.
 Perna awaited sentencing which happened on April 28, 2021 and carried a maximum potential penalty of 20 years in prison and a $250,000 fine.
 On June 10, 2021, Perna was sentenced to 30 months in prison for planning and carrying out an aggravated assault.
 Perna was released from prison on February 18, 2024.

 On April 11, 2025, Perna was charged along with 38 others with racketeering, gambling offenses, money laundering, and other crimes.
 Those charged along with Perna included Lucchese ruling panel member George "Georgie Neck" Zappola, New Jersey capo Joseph R. Perna, associate Wayne D. Cross among other associates which included a New Jersey Politician Prospect Park councilman Anand Shah.

+On June 23, 2026, John G. Perna along with his cousin Joseph R. Perna, and George Zappola, with associates Wayne D. Cross, Michael P. Frasso, Frank Imparato, Joseph Gossweiler and Peter Norcia all pleaded guilty for their roles in a racketeering, gambling, and money laundering operation in New Jersey.
+The three members of the Lucchese family John G. Perna, Joseph R. Perna, and George Zappola, pleaded guilty to second-degree racketeering with recommended sentences of seven years in state prison.